seng637-winter-2022/seng637-a1-mreza-kiani/assignment1-report.md

 # High-level description of the exploratory testing plan

 Our plan’s first step was to understand what the application is and how it works.
-For this purpose, we read the system’s requirements and try to work a little with the system to get familiar with it.
+For this purpose, we read the system’s requirements and tried to work a little with the system to get familiar with it.
 Then we found out that it's better to firstly start by testing its main features.
 These features are namely Logging in, Withdrawal, Deposit, Cash Transfer and Balance Inquiry.
 We tested these features one by one extensively to make sure they work as they should when the proper steps are followed.
 Afterwards, we performed further testing by trying to "break" the system.
 To accomplish this, we tried inputting incorrect inputs at certain steps.
 For example, using the keys 5,6,7,8,9 or 0 on menus where an option for those keys isn't listed, or entering big values as input.

-Any bugs that were found through this process, was listed on Backlog.
+Any bug that was found through this process, was listed on Backlog.

 # Comparison of exploratory and manual functional testing